 What is the CTA Second Chance Program?

 The CTA Second Chance Program is an initiative offered in conjunction with the City of Chicago and social service agencies throughout the city.
-Working closely with the Department of Family and Support Services, hard-to-place individuals are given an opportunity to obtain full-time employment and training which may enable a start of a long-term, meaningful career.
+Working closely with the Department of Family and Support Services, individuals facing barriers to employment are given an opportunity to obtain full-time employment and training which may enable a start of a long-term, meaningful career.